-Knauss received a number of awards and honors in recognition of his contributions, including AGU’s Ocean Sciences Award and Waldo Smith Award, the National Sea Grant Award, and several awards conferred by URI.
+Knauss received a number of awards and honors in recognition of his contributions, including AGU’s Ocean Sciences Award and the Waldo E. Smith Medal, the National Sea Grant Award, and several awards conferred by URI.
 He was a fellow of the American Association for the Advancement of Science (AAAS), AGU, and the Marine Technology Society.

 In addition to serving as president of AGU, he also served terms as president of AGU’s Oceanography section.
 He held office as vice president of AAAS, president of the Association of Sea Grant Program Institutions, and chair of the University-National Oceanographic Laboratory System.